What are Webhooks?

 Get notifications when an event occurs

 A webhook is a mechanism that allows Samsara to send an HTTP request to your application when an event occurs.
-Examples of this include geofence alerts and speeding alerts.
+Webhooks exist in Samsara's product as part of two features:

 To create a webhook you must: